-Choosing a Bed
+7. Choosing a bed

-If you have the space, choose a larger size mattress.
-Chances are you will be spending some time in the new bed for story and cuddle time, but also to resettle them back to sleep if they wake in the night.
+SIZE If you have the space, choose a larger size mattress.
+Chances are you will be spending some time in the new bed for stories and cuddle time, but also to resettle them back to sleep if they wake in the night.
 Choose a mattress size that you can comfortably fit in with your child.

-Inner spring mattresses provide the best skeletal support and conformance to body shapes during sleep – much more so than mattresses made with foam only.
+SUPPORT Innerspring mattresses provide the best skeletal support and conformance to body shapes during sleep – much more so than mattresses made with foam only.
 These mattresses feature a network of connected coils that allow pressure points to sink in but provide support to keep the spine from bowing.
 Innerspring pocket coils feature springs that work independently from one another.